Maxwell013/Lima/README.md

-# Logger
+# Lima
 A lightweight logging library for C++

 This library is part of a long term project that aims to build a small game engine and break it down into various smaller projects.
 This is the first library and may be revisited when additional features are needed.

-## Version 1.1.2 - Namespace convention
+## Version 2.0.0 - Lima release
-- Major: Full release
+- Major: Lima release
-- Minor: Refactor and Cleanup
+- Minor: Lima release
-- Patch: Namespace convention
+- Patch: Lima release

 ## Features
 - Single file header only implementation